amethyst/rfcs/README.md

 libraries, so that all stakeholders can be confident about the direction in which the engine is evolving.

+You may join our Discord here: https://discord.gg/dqe9UYE

 ## Table of Contents
 [Table of Contents]: #table-of-contents

-  - [Opening] Should we put a link to the Discord server here?
+  - [Opening]
   - [Table of Contents]
   - [When you need to follow this process]
   - [Before creating an RFC]